nikitakot/nestjs-boilerplate/article/article-devto.md

 During the installation process you will be asked what package manager you want to use (yarn or npm).
 In this tutorial I'll be using npm, but if you prefer yarn, go for it.

 Now let's run `npm start`.
-It will start the application on port 3000, so opening `http://localhost:3000` in a browser will display "Hello World!" message.
+It will start the application on port 3000, so opening `http://localhost:3000` in a browser will display a "Hello World!" message.

 ### GraphQL